chrisbendel/bread-orders/README.md

 ## Auth (passwordless)

-- Visit / and enter your email to get a magic sign‑in link
+- Visit / and enter your email to sign in with OTP
-- Click the link to sign in and go to /dashboard

 ## Tests

 - bin/rails test # all tests
 - bin/rails test test/models # models only
-- bin/rails test TEST=path/to/test_file.rb

 ## Lint / Format